ottenwbe/pi-gen-environment/README.md

 Note: feature still in development

-## Usage
+# Usage

-To simply build a default image in a Vagrant box, simply call
+To build a default image in a Vagrant box, simply execute on the command line

     pi_customizer build VAGRANT

+To customize your build:
 1. Any customizations have to be specified in a json configuration file (see the [__Config File__](#config_file) section for details).
 1. The build process itself is then configured with command line options (see `pi_customizer help build` for details)